 Associate Instructor, Piano

-Ms. Lau is a faculty member of the Preparatory Division of the University of Utah.
+Ran is currently teaching for the Preparatory Division at the University of Utah.